-In this article difference between Active and Passive components are explained considering various points.
-Active components are the elements or devices which are capable of providing or delivers energy to the circuit.
-Passive components are the devices which do not require any external source for the operation and are capable of storing energy in the form of voltage or current in the circuit.
+In this article difference between active and passive components is explained considering various points.
+Active components are the elements or devices which are capable of providing or delivering energy to the circuit.
+Passive components are the ones that do not require any external source for the operation and are capable of storing energy in the form of voltage or current in the circuit.

 Difference Between Active and Passive Components

-- Active components are those who delivers or produce energy or power in the form of a voltage or current.
-Passive components are those who utilises or store energy in the form of voltage or current.
+- Active components are those that deliver or produce energy or power in the form of a voltage or current.
+Passive components are those that utilize or store energy in the form of voltage or current.

-- Active components are energy donor, whereas the passive components are energy acceptor.
+- Active components are energy donors, whereas passive components are energy acceptors.

-- The active component requires an external source for the operation, whereas the passive components do not require any external source for the operations.
+- The active component does not require an external source for the operation, whereas the passive components require any external source for the operation.

 Hence, in this way, active components are differentiated from passive components.